 You might feel just a teeny bit anxious about attending your first tango class.
-You might feel you have as much natural flair as Silvio Berlusconi has trouser control, but don’t fear, everyone feels like that on their first day -and believe us, we’ve spoken to many, many people about tango.
+You might feel you have very little natural flair but don’t fear, everyone feels like that on their first day -and believe us, we’ve spoken to many, many people about tango.
 First times can be scary but a first time only lasts once.
 So, have fun, give it a go.
 Practice makes perfect, they say (and we agree).

 Laugh it off